 Rules across the UK vary and are subject to change.
-England is currently in lockdown until December 2nd which means you cannot travel to Wales from England for the purpose of a holiday.
+England and Scotland are both now in lockdown, travel to and from England or Scotland into Wales for the purpose of a holiday is therefore prohibited.

 I’m not sure whether I can still come on my planned holiday?

-If Wales goes into a further national lockdown; if you live in an area where travel is restricted due to a local or national lockdown; if you have been told that you must self-isolate or if you test positive for Covid-19 then you must not travel.
+If you live in an area where travel is restricted due to a local or national lockdown; if you have been told that you must self-isolate or if you test positive for Covid-19 then you must not travel.

 What are my options if Covid-related restrictions affect my holiday?